kitamoto-lab/digital-typhoon/README.md

 ## Data Repository

-[Digital Typhoon Dataset](https://doi.org/10.20783/DIAS.664) is also available from the DIAS (Data Integration and Analysis System) data repository.
+[Digital Typhoon Dataset](https://doi.org/10.20783/DIAS.664) is also available from [DIAS (Data Integration and Analysis System)](https://www.diasjp.net/).
 DIAS is a Japanese data repository for earth science and environmental datasets and offers the [dataset DOI (Digital Object Identifier)](https://dias.ex.nii.ac.jp/doi/) 10.20783/DIAS.664 as a persistent identifier.

 ## Website